snadim02/snadim02.github.io/_posts/2024-08-15-entry-closet.md

 I prefer shelves attached directly to the wall, since standing units with front vertical supports block your view, access, and flexibility.
 **The total cost for the entire shelving system was only $167** (plus $10.44 in tax and a drive to Stoughton for late-night pickup).
 My mom watched our kids for one weekend day, and it was surprisingly easy to take down the existing shelf/rod and get this new system installed in a few hours.

+In truth, the closet organization is in constant flux with the changing needs of our family.
+Adding bins and labels, wall-mounted hooks, and the slide-out floor bins all happened as needs for them arose over the span of a few years.
+I suspect we'll continue to micro-optimize this space in the future!